dmartin4/LATS-232/guide.md

 Languages: The material is in English and Italian

 ### Abstract
-A collection of documents detailing the Coppotelli and Cuda familys' immigration to and experience in America, and documents that document the larger Italian-American experience in America.
+A collection of documents detailing the Coppotelli and Cuda family's immigration to and experience in America, and documents that document the larger Italian-American experience in America.

 ### History
-These documents were created by a wide range of sources, both individual and insitutional.
+These documents were created by a wide range of sources, both individual and institutional.
 I undertook this project in the hope of both personally learning more about my family's history and the context in which it resides and to create a personal archival perspective on Italian-American experience.

 ### Scope and Content
 The documents here include images, videos, audio, articles, and essays documenting Italian-American and family experiences.
 These items document the path of one family, and place it in a larger context of Italian-American immigration and assimilation into America.
 The family documents and broader contextual items are mutually informative, creating a unique and personal perspective into immigration and life as an Italian-American.